tau-OS/tau-starship/README.md

-# tau-themes
+# tau-starship

-A set of GTK Themes for tauOS
+tauOS Configuration for the Starship shell prompt